-Lane Wallace wrote about Jobs, her neighbor, in the Atlantic.
-She talks about the “calming” nature of his home and the neighborhood: “The corner where Jobs lived, however, was my favorite corner and block in the entire neighborhood.
-If I was really upset or stressed, I might walk up and down the two blocks that framed his house multiple times, just because it was so beautiful, and somehow so calming that I’d always leave there feeling better….
+Lane Wallace, who had the privilege of being Jobs’ neighbor, shared her fond memories of the neighborhood in an article for the Atlantic.
+She described the corner where Jobs resided as her personal favorite, an idyllic block that held a special place in her heart.
+Seeking solace and respite, Wallace would often find herself strolling along the two blocks that bordered Jobs’ house.
+The area exuded a serene beauty that had a remarkable effect on her well-being.
+As she recounts, “If I was really upset or stressed, I might walk up and down the two blocks that framed his house multiple times, just because it was so beautiful, and somehow so calming that I’d always leave there feeling better….
 And I like being able to remember him that way: quiet, calm, and anonymous, surrounded by simplicity and beauty that changed with the seasons, but were always, somehow, inspiring.”

 Despite the scarcity of interior photographs, glimpses into the heart of Jobs’ Palo Alto residence reveal a harmonious blend of aesthetics and functionality.
 One room that drew attention was his home office, which was featured in a Time Magazine article.
 The office offered a glimpse into the life of a man who effortlessly straddled the realms of technology and design.
 An embodiment of the adage “simplicity is the ultimate sophistication,” the office was imbued with a distinct 1960s ambiance, capturing the essence of an era that celebrated elegance and minimalism.

 A noteworthy aspect of Jobs’ home was the vibrant and meticulously tended garden cultivated by his wife, Laurene.
 Wildflowers, herbs, and vegetables adorned the landscape, injecting life and color into the serene surroundings.
 The garden stood as a testament to Laurene’s passion for nature and her desire to create a nurturing environment for her family.